-Although diamonds have been in existence for billions of years, it is only in recent history that man discovered a way in which to intensify a rough diamond’s beauty: By cutting various facets into it and polishing each of those facets to increase its brilliance.
+Although diamonds have been in existence for billions of years, it is only in recent history that humans discovered a way to intensify a rough diamond’s beauty: by cutting various facets into it, and then polishing each of those facets to increase its brilliance. shop loose diamonds

-“The beauty of a perfectly cut diamond is not just in its exquisite aesthetics, but in the way it makes you feel,” says Yair Shimansky, founder and CEO of Shimansky.
+“The joy of a perfectly cut diamond is not just in its beauty, but in the way it makes you feel,” says Yair Shimansky, founder and CEO of Shimansky.

 Shimansky is renowned for several signature diamond cuts, such as the My Girl diamond and the Brilliant 10 diamond.
-The Shimansky My Girl diamond is the world’s first square cut diamond with a diamond-shaped table.
-One-of-a-kind, it offers the perfect balance of fire, brilliance and scintillation, and as much as half the rough stone is sacrificed to create the spellbinding My Girl cut.
+The Shimansky My Girl diamond is the world’s first square cut diamond with a diamond-shaped table, offering the perfect balance of fire, brilliance and scintillation, and as much as half the rough stone is sacrificed to create the cut.
+Read more here.

 The Brilliant 10 diamond was designed and developed by Yair Shimansky after extensive research in light behavior and optics.
-Testimony to Shimansky’s constant pursuit of perfection, the Brilliant 10 diamond takes up to three times longer to cut and can only be polished by a handful of skilled diamond polishers.
-The essence of this patented cut is its ability to reflect the light that enters the diamond back through the table with little to no light leakage – a world first in the diamond industry.
-“This means the brilliant 10 diamond displays up to 25% more brilliance than a normal diamond and is up to two shades whiter in color than its actual color,” explains Yair Shimansky.
-Ten perfect hearts and ten perfect arrows make the Brilliant 10 the most brilliant cut diamond in the world, sought-after not only for its beauty, but also for its unique characteristics that cannot be found in any other diamond cut.
+He says, “the Brilliant 10 diamond displays up to 25% more brilliance than a normal diamond and is up to two shades whiter in color than its actual color.”
+The Brilliant 10 has been tested as the most brilliant cut diamond in the world, with unique characteristics that cannot be found in any other diamond cut.
+Read more here.

 White or colorless diamonds are graded on a color scale from D (colorless) to Z (heavily tinted yellow).
 A universally-accepted and standardized color grading system, it has been accepted since the 1950s.
 This grading is done in a special, controlled environment because the difference between each shade is very subtle and often not noticeable to the untrained eye.